PhilippeDoucette/FCND-Controls-CPP/README.md

  - Tuned parameters `kpPosXY` and  `kpVelXY`
  - Tuned parameters `kpPosZ` and `kpVelZ`

 If found it difficult to tune `kpPosZ` and `kpVelZ` with the supplied scenarios, so I wrote `6_Vertical.txt`.
 With it, I was able to move a quad vertically several meters and stop it to observe the overshoot.
-I could then eliminate the overshoot while still agressively moving toward the trajectory point.
+I could then eliminate the overshoot while still aggressively moving toward the trajectory point.

 Similarly, I wrote `7_Horizontal.txt` to tune `kpPosXY` and  `kpVelXY`.
 However, I found that the strong values I tuned had to be relaxed later in scenario 5 when the trajectory point is moving.